kbdonnally/recipes/savory/chicken-pasta.md

 ## Directions:

 1. Salt pasta cooking water and heat.
 While heating, slice peppers.
 If not all peppers are sliced by time of boil, turn heat down while you finish.
 2. In large saute pan, add bit of olive oil.
 Turn burner to medium-high or high.
 Heat up oil a bit.
-(Goal isn't to cook the peppers, it's to warm them and brown them a bit.)
+(Goal isn't to cook the peppers, it's to warm them and brown them a bit.) *Note: you can sauté an onion here, too!*
 3. Toss in peppers and crushed garlic.
 No lid because texture of peppers will change and you want them to still have a crunch.
 Stir frequently.
 4. Remove peppers from stove to prevent from cooking further. *Put them on a paper plate if you want to use the same pan for making the sauce.*
 5. Turn burner under the pasta pot to high and finish bringing water to rolling boil.